 We all need some sort of attention or validation.
 I get it.
 But moderation is the word.
 Don't let such need to be recognized get out of control.

 Not being able to publicly disclose I ran Financial Samurai for eight years made me focus on the only thing that mattered to its growth: writing regular content.
-I couldn’t leverage my network of entrepreneurs and financially savvy folks.
-I couldn’t leverage my resume.
-I couldn’t leverage my Asian heritage.
-Nor could I leverage my fabulous good looks to get on TV (ok, not really).
+I couldn't leverage my network of entrepreneurs and financially savvy folks.
+Nor could I leverage my Asian heritage or my fabulous good looks to get on TV (ok, not really).

 The only way I could grow was to compete on quality of content.
 Could I tell an interesting enough story that kept people engaged?
-Could I write valuable enough content where people could learn and grow their wealth and happiness?
 Could I write a post so polarizing that it would turn off a bunch of readers, but attract a bunch more because they saw the reality in what I was saying?

 These were the challenges that I focused on every single week for years.
 And due to the focus, this site grew.

-2) You become impervious to insults.
-After you’ve been called a loser, an idiot, arrogant, out of touch, shameful, a dickhead, a chink, and many other epithets, your mind turns bulletproof.
-After all, when you’re already a nobody, nothing can be any lower.
+After you've been called a loser, an idiot, arrogant, out of touch, shameful, a d*ckhead, a ch*nk, and many other epithets, your mind turns bulletproof.
+After all, when you're already a nobody, nothing can be any lower.

 And because I'm a nobody, even the smallest words of kindness are meaningful.
 Today, I get more joy from a nice response to my private newsletter than I would if I was a public personality being lauded with praise all the time.
 I also developed the ability to ignore or instantly forget anybody who shows hate.
 It's like having the super power of selective amnesia.